Wandalen/wTools/module/rust/wcensor/Readme.md

 # module::wcensor

-Utility to operate files from command line.
+Utility to operate files from a command line.

 ### Sample